cs1302uga/cs1302-gallery/README.md

     images into memory, and updating the main content area of the application.
     Notably, the progress bar will be seen to progress when the application first starts (as images are gathered from the response to the default query) and when the "Update Images" button is pressed.
+Please note that this progress bar is not merely aesthetic.
+It should actually show the progress of gathering individual images from the query response.

 * **Extra Credit 1 (5 points):** Add a "Help" menu to the menu bar.
 This menu should contain one menu item labeled "About" that displays an "About YOUR-NAME"